AleMorales9011/ForgeWare/README.md

 ## Streamlined Onboarding for SAAS Platform

 **Scenario:** Your company is a rapidly growing SAAS platform.
-You need to onboard new developers quickly and efficiently, providing them with a fully functional development environment and streamlined deployment process.
+You need to onboard new developers quickly.
+And efficiently, providing them with a fully functional development environment.
+And a streamlined deployment process.

 **Challenges:**